President Hiroshi Kubo

 As priority measures, the company will launch top handle chain saws as a new DC product, continue effective campaigns, promote the launch of labor-saving, efficient products (robotic mowers), and enhance the sales via home centers.

-In detail, the company will reduce production costs and enhance profitability through close collaboration between the development, manufacturing, and sales department, and expand sales routes, continue effective sales campaigns, and adapt to smart agriculture, etc.
+Specifically, the company will engage in efforts to reduce production costs and improve profitability by integrating development, production, and sales, expanding sales routes, continuing effective campaigns, and responding to smart agriculture.

 As there is the initiative of investment in infrastructure for preventing and mitigating natural disasters and promoting national resilience, the company will continue effective sales campaigns and enhance the sale to rental companies, so as to meet the increased demand adequately.

-The company will build a market on a full scale targeting at wide-area rental companies in North America, promote sales of welders targeted at resource markets in Russia, and build new sales networks in Asia and Africa.
+The company will build a market on a full scale targeting at wide-area rental companies in North America, and build new sales networks in Asia and Africa.

 ③ Key initiatives